ThirteenWonders/Personal-Projects/README.md

 ## 👋 About Me

-I'm Nicholas Ang, a Computer Science student with interests in cybersecurity and backend systems.
+I'm Nicholas, a Computer Science student with interests in cybersecurity and backend systems.
 This repository represents my hands on learning journey exploring problems, building tools, and applying theory in practice.

 Feel free to explore, fork, or connect with me!